-Dr. Eldon Matlick is Professor of Horn at the University of Oklahoma School of Music where his duties also include coordinating brass chamber music and performing in the Oklahoma Brass and Woodwind Quintets.
-In addition, he is the Principal Hornist of the Oklahoma City Philharmonic Orchestra.
+Dr. Eldon Matlick is Professor of Horn at the University of Oklahoma School of Music where his duties also include coordinating brass chamber music and conducting the renown OU Hornsemble.

 He has repeatedly been a featured principal wind player and soloist for the Classical Music Seminar held at Eisenstadt, Austria.
 He has enjoyed solo appearances with various orchestras.
 He has twice been a featured soloist with the Oklahoma City Philharmonic Orchestra performing Robert Schumann's 'Concertstuke for Four Horns' and Ken Fuch's 'Summer Banner' for Horn and Chamber Orchestra.

-He has also appeared as a soloist with the Owensboro Symphony, Paducah Symphony, and Lawton Philharmonic Orchestras.
-A respected pedagogue, Professor Matlick has written a series of articles about brass and horn pedagogy for The Instrumentalist magazine.
+Prior to his tenure at the University of Oklahoma, he was Horn Professor at Murray State University in Murray, Kentucky.
+A respected pedagogue, Professor Matlick has written a series of articles about brass and horn pedagogy for The Instrumentalist, Texas Band Association, and Oklahoma Music News magazines.
 In addition he is a frequent guest artist at regional workshops sponsored by the International Horn Society.
 He also is in demand as a frequent clinician for public school and educator workshops.

 Matlick's students have had success in the education and performance fields.
 The horn studio at OU has attracted talented students from Oklahoma, Texas, Oregon, West Virginia, Virginia, Florida, Michigan, New York, Colorado, Kansas, Alabama, Arkansas, Indiana, Maryland, Connecticut, California and Taiwan.
 These students have also been accepted into prestigious music festivals and graduate programs nationwide.
 In addition, many of his former students are successful teachers at the public school and collegiate levels.
-Others have had distinguished careers in orchestral performance.
+Others have had distinguished careers in orchestral and military band performance.

 Matlick also directs the OU Hornsemble, a studio ensemble consisting of music majors and other interested individuals.
-This horn choir has had several invitations to perform at Oklahoma Music Educator conventions and International Horn Symposia and regional horn workshops.
+Formed in 1985, this horn choir has had several invitations to perform at Oklahoma Music Educator conventions and International Horn Symposia and regional horn workshops.

 Dr. Matlick is also an Educational Artist with the Conn-Selmer Instrument Co.

-- DM — Indiana University
+DM — Indiana University

-- MM — Indiana University
+MM — Indiana University

-- BME — Eastern Kentucky University
+BME — Eastern Kentucky University